tristynferreiro/SHARC-buoy-data-transmission/Software/Encryption-Compression/README.md

 # Encryption-Compression
 This folder contains all previous developed versions of the the combined algorithm code needed for testing.
-These versions were created throughout the development of the final solution and serve a different functions.
+These versions were created throughout the development of the final solution and serve different functions.

 ## SHARC_buoy_transmission_data
 The STM32CubeIDE project of the combined algorithms (without sensor interfacing - a hard coded array data is compressed and encrypted instead).
 Can be flashed onto a STM32F051 compatible microcontroller.